tintinrevient/Trino/README.md

     <img src="pix/connector_postgresql.png" width="450" />
 </p>

+`Postgresql connector` can be tested with the following steps:
 1. Start the `postgres` server manually by `postgres -D /usr/local/var/postgres`.
 2. Configure the catalog for `postgresql` in [postgresql.properties](trino-server-390/etc/catalog/postgresql.properties), which sends the entire SQL query statement to `PostgrSQL` using `JDBC`.
 The PostgreSQL JDBC driver is contained within the PostgresSQL connector.
 3. Test in `Trino CLI` with the following statements: